“Who Gives? Who Gets? Who Cares? Campaign Finance in Canada”

-This project seeks to cast light on the role of money in Canadian democracy, and its differential effects for under-represented population groups.
+This project seeks to cast light on the role of money in Canadian democracy, and its impact on representation and equality.
 It asks three sets of questions:

-- What are the characteristics and motivations of citizens who donate to political campaigns?
+- Who gives?
+What are the characteristics and motivations of citizens who donate to political campaigns?
 What are the patterns of individual political donations?

-- Which candidates receive campaign financing?
+- Who gets?
+Which candidates receive campaign financing?
 How is money used in local campaigns?

-- What is the impact of money for electoral success in local races?
+- Who cares?
+What is the impact of money for electoral success in local races?

 To answer these questions, this project will take a primarily quantitative approach, employing the under-utilized Elections Canada expense reports and campaign contribution database from 2004-2015, combined with census and survey data.
 It will use empirical evidence to tackle the major questions about money in politics in Canada.